vanbanTruong/Fairness-in-Large-Language-Models/README.md

-# Fairness in Large Language Models
+# Fairness in Language Models

-This ongoing project aims to consolidate interesting efforts in the field of fairness in Large Language Models (LLMs), drawing on the proposed taxonomy and surveys dedicated to various aspects of fairness in LLMs.
+This ongoing project aims to consolidate interesting efforts in the field of fairness in Language Models (LMs), drawing on the proposed taxonomy and surveys dedicated to various aspects of fairness in LMs.

 **Disclaimer: We may have missed some relevant papers in the list.
 If you have suggestions or want to add papers, please submit a pull request or email us—your contributions are greatly appreciated!**